-Orientation is a required program for new certificate or degree seeking students at Northwest State Community College.
-Orientation is an online program that is completed prior to registering for classes the first semester.
-For questions about orientation please call (419) 267-1320 or email admissions@NorthwestState.edu.
+SOAR is a required program for new certificate or degree seeking students at Northwest State Community College.
+SOAR is an online program that is completed prior to registering for classes the first semester.
+For questions about SOAR please call (419) 267-1320 or email orientation@NorthwestState.edu.